Written March, 2016

 Clearly, this is only a 1/16" fillet, with multiple abrupt discontinuities (let's just call them notches) in the critical fillet area.
 This is not the secret to crankshaft longevity, and I am not impressed with this grinding/polishing work.
 I realize that grinding a crankshaft .010" undersize is a bit of a challenge, given the geometry of the fillets, but I've seen much better regrinds.
 After this third crank break there was discussion that cast doubt on my rear starter installation and the manner in which I flew the plane.
 But I'd argue that if you have a .010" radius notch in one of your rod journals, it's going to fail prematurely!
 The good news is we can avoid this with careful inspection, but the bad news is it's requires attention to detail, isn't easy to fix, and can be expensive when the crank breaks!

 There's no doubt in my mind that crank break number three was caused by a "less than optimal" regrind and polish job with an inadequate radius, as the photo above shows, although at least one guy likes to point to my balancer keyway as a possibility...the guy that supplied the crank.
 Looking at these fillets, I can understand why he'd point to anything BUT the fillets as a potential cause, since superior "flight quality" is his trademark.
-But I've never really thought that anybody who's regrinding crankshafts would examine every inch of every fillet looking for flaws, but at a minium, each fillet radii should be verified at one point along the journal's circumference with a powerful magnifying glass and a radius gauge checking for localized radius deviations.
+But I've never really thought that anybody who's regrinding crankshafts would examine every inch of every fillet looking for flaws, but at a minimum, each fillet radii should be verified at more than one point along all journal's circumference with a powerful magnifying glass and a radius gauge checking for localized radius deviations.
 And like everything else on a customized engine, checking for airworthiness is incumbant on the guy who assembles it and plans to fly behind it!
 But part of the deal with the fifth bearing test was that the crank be assembled into the case by a third party so if something happened, it would certainly not be my fault.
 Well, apparently it was my fault anyway!

 The compromised fillet is why the crank didn't break up front at #6, but on the #2 crankpin instead.
 A problem with the keyway or balancer would have failed right there at the balancer interface, not two crankpins forward where the forces would have been substantially dissipated by another main journal, a rod journal, and the engine case.
-That's not just my opinion, it's also the opinion of Ken Smith from TCM.
+That's not just my opinion, it's also the opinion of Ken Smith from Teledyne Continental Motors.
 And in "How Components Fail" there's a picture of a heavy gear that loosened up and failed its shaft.
 The failure was right there at the gear/shaft interface, and the break bears little resemblance to a bending fatigue break.
 I've seen enough finite element stress models with high stress "hot spots", and the bright red high stress is usually quite localized.
 A red patch at a thin spot or corner exists only at that location...it doesn't create another stressed area two journals away that causes a break.
 That simply doesn't make sense, unless it's some flimsy piece that's prone to harmonics or sympathetic vibration, and that's clearly not the case here.
 Instead, it's a red herring to deflect attention from the real issue, a compromised regrind.

 The third break again verified that these breaks are primarily caused by connecting rod forces on the crank, with imperfections at the fillet being the triggers.
 The prop contributes even more force to the mix, which is why almost all of these breaks on Corvair powered aircraft occur at the interface between the front crankpin and the forward main, just behind the prop hub.
-The fact that the last one didn't break at the front of the engine demonstrates that WW's "fifth bearing", or any fifth bearing that supports the nose of the crank better, removes most of the prop forces that contribute to the breaks.
+The fact that my third one didn't break at the front of the engine demonstrates that WW's "fifth bearing", or any fifth bearing that supports the nose of the crank better, removes most of the prop forces that contribute to the breaks.
 I demonstrated this by flying my plane with a DynaVibe installed, both with and without a fifth bearing, and the vibrations caused by the crank nose deflections disappeared with the addition of a fifth bearing.
 This difference in vibration level is huge, and was clearly felt by my "seat of the pants" experience while climbing and turning.
 It's also an argument for a NEW crankshaft with a large, perfect, fillet radius, in addition to the front bearing.
 See more on this at http://www.n56ml.com/dynavibe/.

 Here's a connecting rod fillet on a $700 SCAT VW crankshaft from Great Plains Aircraft.
 Pretty nice looking!
 Not quite 3/32", but very close, and no discontinuities in the radius...very uniform, and safe!
 Every radius on this crank looked very similar.
 This crank was ground by SCAT in California, so nice crank radii are not impossible...and in fact are a requirement and an expectation, even for ground-bound Volkswagens!
 GPASC engines went for something like 35 years without breaking a single crankshaft (Steve Bennett checked the NTSB reports every morning looking specifically for that).
 Finally, in 2014, there was an in-flight failure of a GPASC crank (it is assumed) that claimed the pilot and a passenger.
 The culprit was a significant reduction of a main fillet radius....from the surrounding .090" down to .014", just as you see in the crank number three break above.
 The NTSB report stated "The crankshaft fracture surface was comparatively flat and exhibited a series of curved crack arrest marks ["beach marks"].
 The features were consistent with a fatigue crack initiating at the intersection of the number two main bearing journal with the forward cheek.
 Visual examination revealed that the transition from the journal to the cheek consisted of a small radius fillet that blended into a large radius fillet.
 The fillet radii were approximately 0.090 inch and 0.014 inch for the large and small radius fillets, respectively."
 There's a link to the NTSB report at the bottom of the page.